Your local council can provide a flat rate payment for the personal and nursing care part of your care home fees if:

-An assessment of your care needs will be carried out and a contract made between the local council and the care provider.
-Only then will your council make payments directly to the care provider on your behalf.
+An assessment of your care needs will be carried out, and if you are eligible to receive free personal and/or nursing care, a contract will be put in place between the local council and the care provider.
+Once the contract is in place your council will make payments directly to the care provider.

 The council doesn't have to backdate the payments to the date you moved into the care home.

-If you choose to receive the payment for the personal care part of your care home fees, you'll no longer be eligible for Attendance Allowance after 28 days.
+If you receive the personal care contribution towards your care home fees, you'll no longer be eligible for Attendance Allowance after 28 days.